 The best Alexa compatible devices will raise your home's IQ with the help of Amazon's voice assistant.
 When you pair certain models of smart lights, locks, speakers, TVs, and more to Alexa, you can control them all using your voice.

 Once you get any of the best Alexa compatible devices online, you can command them without having to say anything at all, too.
-Within the Alexa app you can design so-called 'routines,' which automatically trigger various smart home gadgets based on certain conditions.
-This will help you make your home intuitive, safer and more efficient.
+Within the Alexa app you can create 'routines,' which automatically trigger various smart home gadgets based on certain conditions.
+This will help you streamline your day by making your home intuitive, safer and more efficient.

 When you know how to use Alexa to create routines, you can make the assistant turn on your smart lights if it hears your smoke detector, or change the temperature on your thermostat when you leave or return home.
 Or maybe you just want to Netflix and chill; you can use an Alexa-compatible device to find your favorite show.

 There are hundreds, if not thousands, of smart home devices that work with Alexa, and advertise as such on Amazon.
 And while all purport that they're the best, most don't live up to that claim.
 So we've done the testing for you to come up with this list of the best Alexa compatible devices.

 The quick list